This site requires a more recent version of Adobe Flash Player to function properly.

-Under Armour is a manufacturer and distributor of performance apparel, footwear and accessories for men, women and children.
+Under Armour is a manufacturer and distributor of performance apparel, footwear, and accessories for men, women, and children.
 The company's products use moisture-wicking fabrics that are engineered in many designs and styles for wear in nearly every climate.
-The company sells its product worldwide with a significant percent of sales coming from North America.
+The company sells its products worldwide, though a significant percent of sales coming from North America (about 87%).
 The company's distribution includes both wholesale and retail channels.
 Its products are worn by athletes at all levels, from youth to professional, on playing fields around the globe, as well as by consumers with active lifestyles.

-The primary sources of Under Armour's value are its apparel and footwear businesses, and together they contribute around 89% of Under Armour's value.
+The primary sources of Under Armour's value are its apparel and footwear businesses, and together they contribute around 87% of Under Armour's value, as per our estimate.
 Apparel is more valuable than Footwear and Accessories businesses for the following reasons:

 Market leader in performance apparel market

 Under Armour is the current market leader in the performance apparel market with over 70% market share.
-All three apparel gearlines of the company i.e. HOTGEAR, COLDGEAR and ALLSEASONGEAR are extremely popular among professional athletes as well as consumers.
-However, in the footwear and accessories businesses, Under Armour faces tougher competition with established players such as Nike and Adidas.
+All three apparel gearlines of the company, i.e. HEATGEAR, COLDGEAR, and COLDBLACK, are extremely popular among professional athletes as well as consumers.
+However, in the footwear and accessories businesses, Under Armour faces tougher competition from established players such as Nike and Adidas.

 Under Armour is expanding its own stores leading to higher overall gross margins due to a shift in sales mix

 Gross margins in the direct-to-consumer channel are nearly 30% higher than in the wholesale channel.

 Expanding its direct-to-consumer segment is a major focus for Under Armour.
-The company added 21 new factory stores in the US in 2012, and continues to focus on e-commerce sales.
+The company increased its factory store count in North America to 125 stores in 2015, and continues to focus on e-commerce sales.
+The retailer also increased the average square footage of its factory stores by 12% in 2015, including more product categories within its stores.
 As direct revenues contribute more to net sales, we expect gross margins to increase.

 Focus on the international business

-While international sales currently contribute only 6-8% of Under Armour's net sales, the company plans to increase this figure to 12% by 2016.
+While international sales currently contribute only ~12% of Under Armour's net sales (as of December 31,2015), the company plans to increase this figure to 13% in 2015.

 Focus on the womens business